Fairness-aware Contextual Dynamic Pricing with Strategic Buyers

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 In Section \ref{sec2}, we introduce the new problem and the necessary components: fairness and strategic behaviors.
 In Section \ref{sec3}, we propose the fairness-aware pricing policy with strategic buyers.
 In Section \ref{sec4}, we provide the theoretical analysis.
 In Section \ref{sec5}, we conduct simulation studies to examine our proposed policy.
 A real data analysis is provided in Section \ref{sec6}, followed by some discussion of future work in Section \ref{sec7}.
-All proofs are included in the supplementary materials.
+The supplementary materials include additional information and proofs.